awsdocs/aws-kms-developer-guide/doc_source/programming-encryption.md

 ------
 #### [ PowerShell ]

-To re\-encrypt a ciphertext under the same or a different CMK, use the [Invoke\-KMSReEncrypt](https://docs.aws.amazon.com/powershell/latest/reference/items/Invoke-KMSReEncrypt.html) cmdlet\.
+To re\-encrypt a ciphertext under the same or a different KMS key, use the [Invoke\-KMSReEncrypt](https://docs.aws.amazon.com/powershell/latest/reference/items/Invoke-KMSReEncrypt.html) cmdlet\.

 Because this example uses the ciphertext that an AWS KMS encryption cmdlet returned, it uses a `MemoryStream` object for the value of the `CiphertextBlob` parameter\.
 However, the `CiphertextBlob` parameter of `Invoke-KMSReEncrypt` takes a byte array \(`byte[]`\); it does not require a `MemoryStream` object\.
 Beginning in AWSPowerShell version 4\.0, parameters in all AWSPowerShell modules that take byte arrays and `MemoryStream` objects accept byte arrays, `MemoryStream` objects, strings, string arrays, and `FileInfo` \([System\.IO\.FileInfo](https://docs.microsoft.com/en-us/dotnet/api/system.io.fileinfo)\) objects\.
 You can pass any of these types to `Invoke-KMSReEncrypt`\.